JamesWhiteSnow/DSM/README.md

 # DSM

-In this project, we open-source the source code of our S-DSM/C-DSM approaches and upload the technical report of our paper (named "SIGMOD2025_Dynamic_Subgraph_Matching_Technical_Report.pdf").
+In this project, we open-source the source code of our S-DSM/C-DSM approaches and upload the technical report of our paper "Dynamic Subgraph Matching via Cost-Model-based Vertex Dominance Embeddings (Technical Report)".

-The real-world and default synthetic datasets used in our paper are stored in the datasets directory.
-As some synthetic datasets are large, we do not upload them.
-You can easily generate them by following the instructions in our paper.
+## Check List

+Technical Report ✔

+Data sets ✔

+Codes ✔

+Readme File ✔

+## Codes
-On Git Hub, we will introduce how to reproduce the results of our experiments.
+We will introduce how to reproduce the results of our experiments, where all parameters are set by their default values.

 1. Download the whole project.